logikostech/forms/README.md

-# forms
+# Logikos\Forms
-Form manager built on phalcon
+Form manager which extends Phalcon PHP

+Please note that this is **NOT** yet a stable repo.
+Once a stable release is avaible I will create a version tag for it.

 ## Installation